 A trip to Stanley Park is one of the best things to do in Vancouver as the sprawling park is full of fun attractions.
 If you’re planning on spending just one day in Vancouver, start at the park.

-The aquarium houses over 58,000 animals including beluga whales and dolphins.
+The Vancouver Aquarium houses over 58,000 animals including beluga whales and dolphins.
 If you want to enjoy the ocean breeze, travel the Seawall.
 It’s one of the longest uninterrupted waterfront paths in the world, spanning over 28 kilometres.

 Walk around the trendy neighbourhood of Granville Island

 If you want to know where to go in Vancouver to shop at public markets and hipster boutiques, visit Granville Island.
 The peninsula is across from the downtown area under Granville Street Bridge.
-In the centre of the peninsula is a large public market packed with with produce, fish, meat, and cheeses.
+In the centre of the peninsula is Granville Island Public Market.
+This large market is packed with produce, fish, meat, and cheeses.
 You’ll find over 50 vendors offering fresh meals, snacks, and candy.

 Enjoy the fresh air in Queen Elizabeth Park